 3. Shift in Educational Strategies

-With the rise in popularity of digital and alternative learning pathways, traditional schools face stiff competition.
+With the Rise in popularity of digital And alternative learning pathways, traditional schools face stiff competition.
 Many families have turned to homeschooling or online education, accelerated by the pandemic’s influence on educational preferences.
 The Alton Learning Centre, for instance, is struggling to maintain its student body amidst this changing tide.

 4. Facility Conditions